-Interest rate risk consist of two components:
+Interest rate risk consists of two components:

-- (i) To the extent that prevailing market interest rates differ from the interest rate on the Society's monetary assets and liabilities, the Society is not exposed to interest rate price risk. - (ii) To the extent that payments made or received on the Society's monetary assets and liabilities are affected by changes in prevailing market interest rates, the Society is exposed to interest rate cashflow risk.
+- (i) To the extent that the prevailing market interest rates differ from the interest rates on the Society's monetary assets and liabilities, the Society is not exposed to interest rate price risk. - (ii) To the extent that payments made or received on the |Society's monetary assets and liabilities are affected by changes in prevailing market interest rates, the Society is exposed to interest rate cash flow risk.